OpenStackSanDiego/osa-workshop/Lab06.md

 ## Key Maintenance

 (If you haven't already)
-Before we start, we need some permission cleanup on the lab key files.
-The files are currently owned by root and needs to be owned by your user.
+Before we start, we need some permission cleanup on the lab files.
+Some files are currently owned by root and needs to be owned by your user.
 We'll run ```chmod``` to give you access to them.

 ```
-osa02@osa-lab-master:~/terraform$ sudo chown `whoami` default*
+osa02@osa-lab-master:~/terraform$ sudo chown `whoami` *
 ```

-##

 ### Attach to the Utility Container

+Log into the infra0 host via the lab master host.
 The utility container has all the tools needed to start up an instance.

 ```
 root@infra0:~# lxc-attach <utility container name>